jkempf42/kube-volttron/cluster-config/README.md

 	Endpoint = <insert public IP address of your central node here>:51820 PersistentKeepalive = 21

-Add the private key of the gateway node, public key of the central node, and public IP address of the central node where indicated.
+Add the private key of the `gateway-node`, public key of `central-node`, and public IP address of `central-node` where indicated.
 The public IP address could also just be a DHCP address on the local subnet if you are using a local VM for the central node.
 Save the file and exit the editor.

-#### Adding the gateway node public key to the central node `wg0` interface
+### Adding the gateway node public key to the central node `wg0` interface

-On the central node, run the following command:
+On the `central-node`, run the following command:

 	sudo wg set wg0 peer <insert gateway node public key here> allowed-ips 10.8.0.0/24